dvaitam/codeforces/README.md

 - Other helper utilities may be added for brute-force testing or instrumentation.
 - `eval.go` – evaluate AI-generated solutions.
 Supports flags like `-model`, `-provider`, `-db` and `-timeout` to control the HTTP request timeout.
+- `export_failed.go` – export failed AI responses by model into per-model folders with filenames like `1395D.go` or `1453A.rs` based on language.

 All Go utilities build with the standard tooling.
 Example: